How Much Money Can You Get on Disability in Pennsylvania?

 You want to provide the SSA with sufficient medical evidence for an independent medical judgment regarding the severity of your medical condition or impairment.
 The information must be current, accurate, and from an acceptable medical source.
 It is also important that your medical records date back further than the date of your application for disability benefits.
 The SSA wants to see your medical history to determine how your condition developed and if its impact has been growing more serious.

 Your treating physicians also play a vital role during the initial application process.
 Merely stating that you are disabled is not enough.
 By providing a medical statement from your doctor and any specialists that are treating you, you will be able to paint a richer picture.
 For example, if you are suffering from a degenerative spinal condition, the medical statement could explain the tests that were run, their results, and the prescribed treatment.
 Without compelling medical evidence, your application will be denied and you will not receive any SSDI or SSI benefits.

 Call Our Pennsylvania Social Security Benefits Lawyer for More Information Regarding Your Potential Benefits

 Supplemental Security Income and Social Security Disability Insurance form a necessary safety net for millions of disabled individuals and their families.
 You do not want to assume you will qualify for benefits because you are suffering from a medical impairment and have either worked for years or have limited income and resources.
-The Bucks County Social Security Disability lawyers at Young, Marr & Associates will help you get the benefits you need.
+The Bucks County Social Security Disability lawyers at Young, Marr, Mallis & Associates will help you get the benefits you need.
 Call (215) 515-2954 to set up a free consultation.